-1. Put on safety goggles, remove the cover, and discharge the CRT.
+- 1. Put on safety goggles.

+- 2. Remove the cover.

+- 3. Discharge the CRT.

-WARNING: When working in the video chamber, avoid touching the anode and the anode cap--even after the CRT has been discharged.
+WARNING: When working in the video chamber, avoid touching the anode and the anode cap-even after the CRT has been discharged.
 The anode can regain some charge over time.

-1A.
-Place the Lisa/Macintosh XL on a grounded workbench mat and put on your grounding wriststrap.
+4. Place the Lisa on a grounded workbench mat and put on your grounding wriststrap.

-The CRT cup (Figure 5A, #1) is the part of the chassis that surrounds the CRT neck.
+The CRT cup is the part of the chassis that surrounds the CRT neck (Figure 5, # 1).
 In the following steps, you will remove the cables, screws, and ground wire that are attached to the CRT cup.
 The ground wire (the single white wire that runs from the yoke to the contact on the chassis) is difficult to remove safely.
 You will do that last so that you can orient the CRT cup away from the CRT neck.

-- Remove the wires from the clamps on the side of the CRT cup. - 3.)
+- 5. Remove the wires from the clamps on the side of the CRT cup.
+Turn the computer so that the back is facing you. - 6.
 Supporting the cup, remove the four screws that secure the cup to the chassis.
-Three screws are accessed through the video chamber and one through the card cage chamber. - Remove the round plug from the socket at the end of the CRT neck (Figure 5A, #2).
-(If the plastic guide comes off the tube with the plug, replace it.) - Move the CRT cup so you can grasp the ground terminal and remove it safely from the contact on the floor of the CRT cup. - Turn the Lisa so that the front is facing you. - For unmodified Lisa 2/Macintosh XL (Figure 5A):

-Remove the two (upper) yoke connectors from the video board.
+Access three screws through the video chamber, the fourth through the card cage chamber. - 7.
+Remove the round plug from the socket at the end of the CRT neck (Figure 5, #2).
+(If the black plastic guide comes off the tube with the plug, replace it.) - 8.
+Move the CRT cup so you can grasp the ground terminal and remove it safely from the contact on the floor of the CRT cup. - 9.
+Remove the two upper yoke connectors from the video board.
 Be careful of the 25-volt capacitor directly above the second plug.